 After crossing two more impressive red bridges, the trail meanders through quiet neighborhoods for another 2.5 miles before crossing busy 86th Street.
 From here, it is just one short mile to the trailhead at 96th Street, which marks the beginning of the trail's Carmel section.
 Interstate 465 looms overhead just beyond the trailhead, but soon you again travel past lovely backyards.
 Some wonderful trailside displays and rest areas—sponsored by local residents and community associations—provide nice spots for respite along the trail.

-At 111th Street you reach the Monon Center, a new development with a water park, fitness center, skate park and meeting facilities.
+At 111th Street, you reach the Monon Center, a new development with a water park, fitness center, skate park and meeting facilities.
 The trail then cuts through downtown Carmel, where you may want to take a detour to shop along bustling Main Street.
 The trail continues north through Westfield, where you can directly connect to Midland Trace Trail in Quaker Park.

 To reach the Broad Ripple trailhead from Interstate 70, take Keystone Way north for 5 miles.
 Turn left on Broad Ripple Avenue and travel for 1 mile to Winthrop Avenue and turn right.
 After a quarter mile, turn a left onto 64th Street and then take an immediate right on Cornell Avenue.
 Parking is available all along the right side of the trail.